typelevel/cats/docs/src/main/tut/typeclasses/typeclasses.md

 combine(x, id) = combine(id, x) = x
 ```

-With these laws in place, functions parameterized over a `Monoid` can leverage them for say, performance
+With these laws in place, functions parametrized over a `Monoid` can leverage them for say, performance
 reasons.
 A function that collapses a `List[A]` into a single `A` can do so with `foldLeft` or
 `foldRight` since `combine` is assumed to be associative, or it can break apart the list into smaller
 lists and collapse in parallel, such as